contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/tutorials/04_manage-api.md

 <h1 class="numbered" id="toc_1"><i>1</i>Create a web API Connector</h1>

-If you have not already done so, sign in to your APISpark account and open your **Dashboard**.
+If you have not already done so, sign in to your Restlet account and open your **Dashboard**.

 Create a new Connector.
 Click on **+ Web API**, select the "Connector" **Type**, select the "Standalone agent" **Deployment mode** and enter the **Name** "myConnector".